Job-Hunt Agent

 Approach

-It sweeps 30 tracked sources, company boards plus the big job sites, and filters to the roles I actually want.
+It sweeps 44 company boards across five applicant-tracking systems and filters to the roles I actually want.
 Each surviving posting is read in full and checked that it's genuine and still live, then scored one to five against my real CV.
 Strong matches get an ATS-friendly CV built for that exact role, the application answers are drafted and tracked, and I review and send.

 Eval results

-From a real run on 11 June 2026: 27 roles evaluated, the top ten all scored 4.6 or higher, and four hit 4.8: an AI product owner, a product manager in health AI, a decision-analytics consulting role, and an AI outcomes manager.
-Each verdict arrives as a written report I review before anything is sent.
+From a real run on 25–26 June 2026: 253 fresh listings swept from 44 company boards, narrowed to 21 roles worth a deep read.
+The top five all scored 4.3 or higher: an AI outcomes manager at 4.5, a decision-modelling consultant and a health-AI product manager at 4.4, and two more at 4.3.
+Each verdict arrives as a written report I review before anything is sent; I applied to one and have drafts ready for the rest.
 Next up: a proper eval of the scoring itself, the agent's ranking against my judgement.

 What broke